tomatolog/manticore/docs/7_command_line_tools_reference/indexer_command_reference.rst

-   This would produce a document in the current directory, ``word_freq.txt`` with the 1,000 most common words in ‘myindex’, ordered by most common f.html.
+   This would produce a document in the current directory, ``word_freq.txt`` with the 1,000 most common words in ‘myindex’, ordered by most common first.
 Note that the file will pertain to the last index indexed when specified with multiple indexes or ``--all`` (i.e. the last one listed in the configuration file)